-Horizontal Product Differentiation in Auctions and Multilateral Negotiations, Economica, with Charles Thomas.
+Horizontal Product Differentiation in Auctions and Multilateral Negotiations, Economica, 81(324), October, 2014, with Charles J. Thomas.

-Comparative Approaches to Studying Strategy: Towards an Evolutionary Account of Primate Decision Making, Evolutionary Psychology, forthcoming, with Sarah F. Brosnan, Michael J. Beran, Audrey E. Parrish, and Sara A. Price.
+Comparative Approaches to Studying Strategy: Towards an Evolutionary Account of Primate Decision Making, Evolutionary Psychology, 11(3), July, 2013, with Sarah F. Brosnan, Michael J. Beran, Audrey E. Parrish, and Sara A. Price.

 Insiders, Outsiders, and the Adaptability of Informal Rules to Ecological Shocks, Ecological Economics, 90, June, 2013, with Erik O. Kimbrough.